JustinUnger/octo/README.md

 +-------+---------------------------------------------------------------------------------+
 ```

-Now use the connect to the URL you got from the last command with a browser on the host machine.
-Replace "controller" with "localhost".
-The Vagrant file has forwarded port 6080 on your host machine to port 6080 on your controller VM.
+Surf to the above URL with your host browser, and you should have a VNC console into the tenant VM.

-Viola, you should now have a VNC console into your VM.
+If you want to play with horizon dashboard service you can connect to http://controller/horizon